LA sheriff, county executive spar over payments for some quarantined deputies

 CLICK HERE FOR COMPLETE CORONAVIRUS COVERAGE

-“Those who don’t have sick time or vacation time are just not going to be paid" if they were quarantined before that date, he said.
+“Those who don’t have sick time or vacation time are just not going to be paid” if they were quarantined before that date, he added.
 “It’s a big problem with me.”

-Hamai’s office called that “inaccurate” in a statement, saying that Villanueva knew in advance that the federal government, not the county, set up the new benefits for workers affected by COVID-19 going forward.
+Hamai’s office called that “inaccurate” in a statement, saying Villanueva knew in advance that the federal government, not the county, set up the new benefits for workers affected by COVID-19 going forward.

-“The sheriff is responsible for his own decisions if he ordered employees to be placed on home leave” Hamai said in the statement.
+“The sheriff is responsible for his own decisions if he ordered employees to be placed on home leave,” Hamai said in the statement.
 “As a department head, he should be well aware that employees he orders to stay at home should be placed on paid administrative leave.”

 LOS ANGELES TO SHUT OFF WATER, POWER OF NONESSENTIAL BUSINESSES THAT REFUSE TO CLOSE AMID CORONAVIRUS

-A spokesperson for the CEO’s office declined to answer a question about who ordered the deputies to stay home, deferring to the sheriff’s office.
-The sheriff’s office did not immediately respond to a request for comment.
+Spokespersons for both the CEO’s office and the sheriff declined to clarify about who ordered the deputies to stay home.

+But, in a letter to the county board of supervisors, Villanueva on Wednesday asked for COVID-19-related absences prior to April 1 to be retroactively labeled paid administrative leave and to compensate quarantined workers at 100 percent of their daily salary going forward in cases where the federal benefits would pay less.

-Millions of people across the country are out of work due to the coronavirus crisis, which has prompted stay-at-home orders, closures of nonessential businesses, quarantines and other restrictions.
+Millions of people across the country have been out of work due to the coronavirus crisis, which has prompted stay-at-home orders, closures of nonessential businesses, quarantines and other restrictions.

-Guidelines from Centers for Disease Control and Prevention urge Americans to avoid close contact with people who are sick to slow the spread of COVID-19.
-And they also urge citizens to stay at home if they themselves are sick, to avoid placing those who can’t work remotely -- like deputies and other essential workers -- at risk and in a bind.
+Guidelines from the Centers for Disease Control and Prevention [CDC] urged Americans to avoid close contact with sick people, to slow the spread of COVID-19.
+They also urged citizens to stay at home if they themselves were sick, to avoid placing those who couldn’t work remotely -- such as deputies and other essential workers -- at risk and in a bind.

 CLICK HERE TO GET THE FOX NEWS APP

-Confirmed COVID-19 cases in the United States climbed to at least 234,462 Thursday afternoon, with at least 10,018 of them in California, the third highest count in the States.
-At least 5,607 people have died across the country.
+Confirmed COVID-19 cases in the United States climbed to at least 234,462 Thursday afternoon, with at least 10,018 of them in California, the third-highest count in the U.S. At least 5,607 people have died across the country, the estimates showed.

 Fox News' Louis Casiano contributed to this report.